jukra/web-tweak-n-optimize/README.md

 - You can run node app.js -V and node app.js -h

 Vesion 0.2.0:
+- You can run the app with npm start and test it with npm test
 - Gulp, nodeunit, testing, wercker and minify functions